companieshouse/test-data-generator/README.md

 1. Run `make`
 2. Run `./start.sh`

+Once started, send a POST request on the base URL + /testdata to generate a test company and accompanying authcode

+You can also send a DELETE request on the base URL + /testdata/{companyNumber} to delete all data for that test company

 ## Environment Variables
 The supported environmental variables have been categorised by use case and are as follows.